twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 ------

 The commentary explained it as—heedfulness is the antidote to heedlessness.
-Heedless means not doing things with care, not doing things in consistency and not doing things with persistency (? persistence ?) for the developing of the wholesome qualities.
-It also has the meaning of avoiding of one’s duties, relinquish of the desire to do it and giving up the task not pursuing, not developing, not cultivating, without resolution and intentness in to do good. (i.e., for the wholesome qualities of the mind)
+Heedless means not doing things with care, not doing things in consistency and not doing things with persistence for the developing of the wholesome qualities.
+It also has the meaning of avoiding of one’s duties, relinquish of the desire to do it and giving up the task not pursuing, not developing, not cultivating, without resolution and intentness in to do good (i.e., for the wholesome qualities of the mind).

 Always have mindfulness (sati) in daily life for doing things regard to ordinary and wholesome matters.
 It is called a blessing because it leads to mundane and supramundane achievements.
-The commentary equated heedfulness (appamāda) mindfulness.
+The commentary equated heedfulness (appamāda) to mindfulness (sati).

 In the Dhammapada.
 There was a chapter called Appamādavagga—Chapter on mindfulness.
-The well-known verse on appamāda (mindfulness) is verse:
+The well-known verse on appamāda (mindfulness) is verse 21:

-21.

 | Mindfulness (heedfulness) is the way to deathless (i.e., Nibbāna),
-| Mindlessness is the way to death (Dukkha).
+| Heedlessness is the way to death (Dukkha).
 |

 Those who are heedful do not die and those are heedless of if already dead.